NMillard/learnings/designing-software.md

 You'll notice that you're asking yourself, "can it really be that easy?"
 And yes, yes, it can.

+---

+The following concepts have served me well when designing software and reviewing others' code.
+It provides a nice, practical foundation to ground your arguments in real-life experiences and best practices.

 ## Identify SOLID violations

 - Code Fragility<br/>